Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Introduction

 \subsection{Paper Outline}

 The paper is organized as follows.
-In the next section we introduce the concept of an Underestimate Sequence (UES), and present a proposition which shows that if one has a UES, then it is guaranteed that $F(x_k) - F^* \to 0$ at a linear rate.
-Section~\ref{sec:lb} is dedicated to the discussion of lower bounds for the function $F(x)$ (in both the smooth and composite cases), and these lower bounds are a critical part of the underestimate sequences framework.
-In Section~\ref{sec:smooth} we propose two algorithms for solving \eqref{eq:Problem} in the smooth case ($h=0$) and in Section~\ref{sec:composite} we present two algorithms for solving composite problems of the form \eqref{eq:Problem} ($h\neq 0$).
-All algorithms in Sections~\ref{sec:smooth} and \ref{sec:composite} are supported by convergence theory, which shows that they are guaranteed to converge to the optimal solution of \eqref{eq:Problem} at a linear rate.
-In Section~\ref{sec:adaptiveL} we present another algorithm which uses an adaptive Lipschitz constant, rather than the true Lipschitz constant.
-Section~\ref{sec:numericalexperiments} presents numerical experiments to demonstrate the practical advantages of our proposed algorithms, and we give concluding remarks in Section~\ref{sec:conclusion}.
+In the next section the definition of an Underestimate Sequence (UES) is presented, along with a proposition which shows that if one has a UES, then, under a mild assumption, it is guaranteed that $F(x_k) - F^* \to 0$ linearly.
+Section~\ref{sec:lb} discusses lower bounds for function $F$ (in both the smooth and composite cases), and these lower bounds are a critical part of the underestimate sequences framework.
+In Section~\ref{sec:composite} we propose two algorithms for solving \eqref{eq:Problem} in the composite case ($h\neq 0$) and in Section~\ref{sec:smooth} we present two algorithms for solving \eqref{eq:Problem} in the smooth case ($h\equiv0$).
+The algorithms are supported by convergence theory, which shows that they are all guaranteed to converge linearly, and the accelerated algorithms achieve the optimal rate.
+In Section~\ref{sec:adaptiveL} an adaptive Lipschitz constant updating scheme is presented that can be used as an inner loop within the four previously mentioned algorithms, so that the true Lipschitz constant is not explicitly needed.
+Section~\ref{sec:numericalexperiments} presents numerical experiments to demonstrate the practical advantages of our proposed algorithms, and concluding remarks are given in Section~\ref{sec:conclusion}.